owensgl/intro-genomics/syllabus.md

 ### Instructional Methods

-Classes will involve brief introductions to new concepts followed by working on exercises in class that cover that concept.
+Class is divided into lectures on Tuesday and labs on Wednesday.
+The lecture will cover fundamental and technical aspects of genomic methods and analyses.
+Before each lecture students will be required to read a primary literature article on the topic and submit answers to questions on Brightspace.
+The lab will involve demonstrations by the instructor, code along sections and independent or group work.
 While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students are attempting to solve.

-### Gender-Inclusive Restrooms

-There are two gender-inclusive restrooms available in the building where the course is taught:
-* 1st floor in Room 124
-* 3rd floor in Room 304

-There are also two gender-inclusive restrooms available in the building where the instructor's office is located.

-For more information on gender-inclusive restrooms at UF see the [Gender-Inclusive restrooms page](https://titleix.ufl.edu/gender-inclusion/gender-inclusive-restrooms/) maintained by the Office for Accessibility and Gender Equity.

 ## Course Policies

 ### Attendance Policy

-Attendance will not be taken or factor into the grades for this class.
-However, experience suggests that students who regularly miss class often struggle to learn the material.
+Attendance to the lecture portion is highly encouraged.
+Given the central importance of the lab exercises, attendance for the lab portion is mandatory and recorded.
+Missing more than two (2) lab sections will result in an incomplete in the course.

 ### Quiz/Exam Policy

-There are no quizzes or exams in this course.
+There will be two exams in this course.
+One on the week of the February 14th, the second on the week of April 3rd.
+Both exams will be on Brightspace, open-book and will occur outside of class time, with a flexible start time.
+Exams will not be cumulative, although concepts and material may span both exam periods.

 ### Make-up policy

-Life happens and therefore there is an automatic grace period of 48 hours for the submission of late assignments with no need to request an extension.
+Life happens and therefore there is an automatic grace period of 24 hours for the submission of late assignments with no need to request an extension.
 However, it is highly recommended that you submit assignments on time when possible because assignments build on one another and it can be hard to catch up if you fall behind.
 Reasonable requests for longer extensions will also be granted.
-Assignments turned in after the 48 hour grace period without an extension will be be graded with a 20% penalty.
+Assignments turned in after the 24 hour grace period without an extension will be be graded with a 20% penalty.